EeswarKV/pandas_sales_report/README.md

 ## Step 2: Install Dependencies

-Navigate to sales-report package and make sure to install the dependencies specified in the requirements.txt file.
+Navigate to <em><strong>salesreport</em></strong> package and make sure to install the dependencies specified in the requirements.txt file.
 You can install them using the following command:
 <br><em><strong>pip install -r requirements.txt</em></strong>

 ## Step 3: Run main.py